peiyuwu9/Bootstrap-Portfolio/README.md

 # Bootstrap Portfolio
-Create my profolio with Bootstap library
+Create my portfolio with Bootstrape library.

 ## Motivation
 Create a web page to practice HTML, CSS and Bootstrap.